Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 Now we've built our command we could stop here **but** metagenomic assembly takes a long time.
 If we were to run this command as is we'd have to stay logged into the instance (aka leaving your computer running) for hours.

-Luckily we don't have to do that as we're using a remote computer (as that's what the instance/cloud computing is).
+Luckily we don't have to do that as we're using a remote computer.

 ### Running a command in the background

-The commands we've previously run in this course have all been in the foreground, meaning they've been run directly in the terminal window we're using and occupy the window until they've finished.
+All the commands we have run so far have been in the "foreground", meaning they've been run directly in the terminal window, the prompt disappears and we can't use the terminal again until the command is finished.

-Instead we can run a job in the background so it doesn't take over the terminal window.
+Commands can also be run in the "background" so the prompt is returned before the command is finished and we can continue using our terminal.
+Commands run in the background are often called "jobs".

-To do this we take the command we want to run and then follow it with an ampersand (`&`) symbol.
+To run a command in the background, we follow it with an ampersand (`&`) symbol.

-This puts the job into the background so we can do other things in the terminal.

 > ## Warning
-> The command will run in the background **as long as you are logged into the instance**.
-It **will** still stop running if you log out of the instance.
+> **You still need to be logged into the instance**.
+If you log out of your instance while a command is running in the background, that command will stop running.
 {: .callout}

-The final thing to do is redirect the output Flye reports to the terminal into a file with `>`.
+The final thing to add to our `flye` command is "redirection": `&> flye_output.txt` will send any output that would be sent to the terminal to a file, `flye_output.txt` instead

-Once we add these symbols into our command we get the following:
+The complete command is:
 ~~~
 flye --nano-raw ~/cs_course/data/nano_fastq/ERR3152367_sub5_filtered.fastq \
      --out-dir assembly \